-Franchised and 'Franchise Like' Models
+Franchised and 'Franchised Like' Models

-One of the challenges in this area is that while there are some clear success stories, there is no single established model to follow, and there are a range of elements which could be included under the description of franchised or 'franchiselike'.
+One of the challenges in this area is that while there are some clear success stories, there is no single established model to follow, and there are a range of elements which could be included under the description of franchised or 'franchise-like'.

 London's network is a notable success story, but it is at the more comprehensive end of the scale, occasionally described as 'full fat' franchising in comparison with 'lite' models found elsewhere.

 Naturally, we at Trapeze are keen to discuss London: underpinned by a global flagship ITS system, the city has enjoyed the transformation of a uniquely mobile city.
-Having worked with TfL on iBus for some 15 years, and recently on a new schedule data solution (formerly Future Bus), this is a model we know extremely well.
+Having helped to launch iBus with TfL and recently delivered 'Adiona' (formerly Future Bus) - a new technology solution for managing bus route and schedule data, enabling management of disruption and service changes, and an online portal for managing communication with bus operators this is a model we know extremely well.